Grants

 State Grants

 The Maryland Higher Education Commission (MHEC) offers and administers a variety of grants to Maryland residents.
-A FAFSA must be received by MHEC by March 1st to be considered for most of these awards.
+For 2024-2025, the deadline to submit a FAFSA is June 1, 2024 to be considered for a MD state grant.

 Maryland Residents